This site uses affiliate links and I may earn a commission at no extra cost to you.

 FAQs

 Honestly, it’s up to you.
 Keeping the skin will make for a slightly textured mash with visible bits of peel.
-However, it’s also extra nutrients.
-If you prefer a smooth and creamy mashed potato, peel the potatoes (you can save the peels for vegetable stock or drizzle with a little oil and seasoning and bake until crispy).
+Peels also add extra nutrients.
+If you prefer a smooth and creamy mashed potato, peel the potatoes.
+You can save the peels for vegetable stock or drizzle with a little oil and seasoning and bake until crispy.

-We don’t encourage machine mashing for mashed potatoes, as they become like a gummy paste when overworked (which is easy to do with machines).
+I don’t encourage machine mashing for mashed potatoes.
+Potatoes can develop a gummy texture when overworked (which is easy to do with machines).
 However, when making creamed potatoes, you could use a hand-held mixer (and be careful not to overwork the potatoes).

 This method is slightly controversial.
-However, if you want to avoid plant-based milk, you can save some of the starchy cooking water from the potatoes and use that, instead, to help get your mashed potatoes to the correct consistency.
+However, if you want to avoid plant-based milk, you can save some of the starchy cooking water from the potatoes and use that, instead.
+It can help get your mashed potatoes to the correct consistency.
 Just be aware that they won’t be as creamy and will likely require extra seasoning.
-You could add extra flavor by adding some stock powder to the liquid; You could also use regular veg stock in place of plant-based milk (which tastes delicious!) for delicious no-milk mashed potatoes!
+You could add extra flavor by adding some stock powder to the liquid.
+You could also use regular veg stock in place of plant-based milk (which tastes delicious!) for yummy no-milk mashed potatoes!

-What can I substitute for plant-based butter in mashed potatoes?
 You can still enjoy wonderfully creamy mashed potatoes without vegan butter.
-Instead, you could use a little olive oil, vegan mayonnaise, OR omit the ‘fat’ entirely and use extra plant-based milk to bring the mash to the creamy consistency.
+Instead, you could use a little olive oil or vegan mayonnaise.
+Alternatively, omit the ‘fat’ entirely and use extra plant-based milk to bring the mash to the creamy consistency.

-We recommend using around ½ pound of potatoes (around 1 ½-2 russet potatoes) per person when serving as a side.
-When making a large dish for the holidays and other events, we always recommend adding an extra 2-3 pounds (leftovers keep for several days).
+I recommend using ½ pound of potatoes (around 1 ½-2 russet potatoes) per person when serving as a side.
+When making a large dish for the holidays and other events, I recommend adding an extra 2-3 pounds.
+Bonus: leftover mashed potatoes keep for several days.

-- For super smooth potato puree: Press the mashed potatoes through a fine-mesh sieve (using a spatula to help transfer it from the bottom of the sieve to your bowl).
+- For super smooth potato puree: Press the mashed potatoes through a fine-mesh sieve (using a spatula to help press it through the bottom of the sieve into your bowl).
 This way, the potato will be super-smooth (though it will also take a long time and lots of effort.
 Be warned… or give the task to someone else!)

 - When making LOTS of mashed potatoes: It’s best to transfer your chopped potatoes to the pan of water (or a water-filled bowl) immediately.
 Otherwise, they’ll oxidize and discolor.